asafilian/airquality-sensor-2weeks/README.md

 # Analysis of Sensors Read Data for Airquality
 The `SL132001-data (11).csv` file represents the data for the week of `26/05/2020`, and the `SL132001-data (12).csv` file represents the data for the week of `02/06/2020`.
 The data is gathered every single minute.
-I concatenated these two datasets.
+Let's call this original dataset, minutely dataset.

 The number of observations in the data is **19,744**.
 It contains sensor readings for each single minute during the these two weeks.
 The features of the data are as follow:
 - `Ozone - Low Conc.` (opm)